What Is the Meaning of Galatians 2:20? Crucified With Christ?

 Notice Isaiah 53:10: “Yet it pleased the LORD to bruise Him; He has put Him to grief.”

-Even from Jesus’ standpoint, He did not allow the shame and humiliation of the crucifixion to deter Him from accomplishing what He set out to do (Hebrews 12:2).
+Jesus, from His standpoint, did not allow the shame and humiliation of the crucifixion to deter Him from accomplishing what He had set out to do (Hebrews 12:2).

 Christianity summarized in one verse